yazhe/Recommendation/README.md

 alpha = 0.2
 result = rmd.recommend_ir_method(product_title, category, top_k, alpha)
 ```
+An example of the IR-based recommendation keywords of the test.csv cases is in [result_IR.csv](data/result_IR.csv).

 ### ML-based recommendation
 Before running the ML-based recommendation, you must train a classifier using the sample data.
 The classifer is used to determine for a given product and any keyword, how likely they will result in a click event.